RSS parsing with batteries included

 superss ====== RSS parsing with batteries included

-feedparser is great, but sometimes it doesn’t put things in the same place. superss fixes this by finding all known candidates for urls, content, images, tags, dates, and authors and intelligently picks the best candidate.
+feedparser is great, but sometimes it doesn’t put things in the same place. superss fixes this by finding all known candidates for urls, content, images, tags, dates, and authors and intelligently picking the best candidate.
 It also does some other cool things like author parsing with lauteur, url reconciliation with siegfried, and pulling links and images out of the article html.

 pip install superss

 Requires nose. (only currently tests full_text rss feeds.)

 from superss import SupeRSS s = SupeRSS('http://feeds.feedburner.com/publici_rss') for entry in s.run(): print entry

 Grab non-full-text feeds.
 You must install particle to run this.

 from superss import SupeRSS s = SupeRSS('http://feeds.feedburner.com/publici_rss', is_full_text = False) for entry in s.run(): print entry

 from superss import SupeRSS s = SupeRSS(homepage = 'http://nytimes.com/') for entry in s.run(): print entry

 Optionally pass in a list of urls to ignore.
 This option is for the purposes of depuplicating when we’re polling a feed on an ongoing basis.